 The thing is, he’s not the only kid who does that.
 And the rational part of me knows I shouldn’t take it personally.
-It’s part of the whole Korean culture of avoiding confrontation and being passive-aggressive.
-Kids are just supposed to say yes to whatever the authority figure says.
-It doesn’t matter what you really think or how you really feel.
+It’s part of the whole Korean culture of indirect communication and unquestioning submission to authority.
+Kids are supposed to say yes to whatever the authority figure says.
+It doesn’t matter what think really think or how they really feel.
 You don’t ask questions.
 You don’t explain yourself.
 You just say yes.

 But that’s not what I want––I want a real conversation!
 I’d rather have him yell at me (like the other kid often does) than give me lip service.

 So I took him outside and confronted him.

 “I didn’t like your facial expression,” I said.
 “Why do you look at me like that?”
 I was careful to not sound accusing, but I calmly phrased it as a genuine question.
 Why?
 I want to understand.

 He wouldn’t answer.

 I could see pain seeping through his face, but he was trying his best to keep his mask on.
 He wouldn’t look at me.
 I felt like Toto, pulling back a curtain I wasn’t supposed to move.
 He didn’t know what to do except commit himself even more fully to the role, but as I persisted, cracks were widening in his facade.

 “Do you feel angry?”
 I asked.

 “Do you feel frustrated?”

 “No.” He smiled at the ground as if that were a ridiculous suggestion.

 “You can tell me, I won’t get mad.”